zhangxuan2011/RandomChoose/README.md

 So if u want to change it, please edit these 2 vars.

-this is using https://www.python.org/ to write
+this is using Python to write, go to https://www.python.org/ to download and install it.

+please run these command in the terminal/cmd:

+    pip config set global.index-url     https://pypi.tuna.tsinghua.edu.cn/simple
+    pip install auto-py-to-exe